SURJE

 Our Mission

-The mission of this committee is to advance our vision by educating our members about racism and other diversity, equity, and inclusion issues, through discussions and events, by providing resources, and by other means, within and outside the synagogue.
+educating our members about racism and other diversity, equity, and inclusion issues by organizing discussions, providing resources, and by other means within the synagogue.